|

 private school not far from where he continued to live with Betty and

 Kirt Hine.
+For

 the 1944/45 school year Bud returned to St. Louis where his father